krishnapriya-n/aws-community-content/README.md

 4. Demo Codes (Ready to deploy)
 5. Video Demo

-For slide decks in PPT format, you can request via [this form](https://airtable.com/shrzE2BqNvHDIYbVy).
-For now, PPT will **only be given** if you need a slide deck for **your upcoming presentation** at local meetups or conferences.

 ## 🚀 List of content

 ### Infrastructure as Code and CI/CD in Practice with AWS CDK